Come with me, I’m fading underneath the lights.

 - Get help.
 If a child’s situation requires intervention of any kind, follow your ministry’s protocol and get help.
 This will most likely begin with notifying your children’s ministry director or senior pastor.

-Jennifer Hooks is associate editor of Children's Ministry magazine.
+Jennifer Hooks is executive editor of Children’s Ministry Magazine.